Logo Futurismo

 Bruno Ázera | Farol do Arnel

-Down a steep road, at the entrance of Nordeste town, you can find the lighthouse of Arnel.
-It is not recommended to go down by car, as the road is narrow and very abrupt.
+In Nordeste, you can see the Church of São Jorge, the old seven-arch bridge built in the 19th century, and simply discover the cute little town.
+Down a steep road, at the entrance of Nordeste town, you can find the Farol do Arnel.
+It is not recommended to go down by car, as the road is narrow and very steep.

 Pico da Vara Viewpoint